divvun/DivvunPublicTenders/CLDRSupport.md

 * Consolidate all automatically downloaded dependencies (excluding git dependencies) in kbdgen to use a Páhkat repository
     * allow macOS hosts to install WindowsInstaller packages using Wine

+## Acceptance requirements

+Before delivery of final version:

+* user documentation
+* passing all defined tests
+* all code in Github

+# Tender

 ## Tender requirements

 * solid Python experience